Bookstore | Courses | FREE Workshop | SUBSCRIBE

 A healthy gut means effective and stable: digestion and absorption of food, serotonin production, intestinal microbiota, immune status, etc.

-So, since your gut and your intestines are often the first points of cause for illness, it makes sense for it to be one of the the first things to consider to heal your body.
+So, since your gut and your intestines are often the first points of cause for illness, it makes sense for it to be one of the first things to consider to help heal your body.

 Parasites from raw food cause major digestion problems and are considered to be one of the causes of migraine headache by some doctors.